Our harrowing wildlife encounters and how we should have handled them

 The nerve, we thought.
 Shouldn’t a fox or coyote be more afraid in an obviously public space?
 Could it have rabies, I wondered.

-No, apparently it was a fox with mange, one of a couple that frequented the botanical garden a few years ago, says Ben Chu, a horticulture manager.
+No, apparently it was an ailing fox, one of a couple that frequented the botanical garden a few years ago, says Ben Chu, a horticulture manager.

 Confusion over identifying the creature, which didn’t seem to have the usual fox bushy tail, was because it suffered from mange, a common skin condition caused by a parasitic mite, Chu said.
 The garden even tried to leave bait with a miticide to help the frequent visitor, he said.

 He hasn’t seen fox lately, although two months ago he did spot a coyote enjoying the garden.
-The fox visitors seem less timid than the coyotes, he says, and he fears garden visitors have fed them in the past.
+The foxes seem less timid than the coyotes, he says, and he fears human visitors have fed them in the past.

 The predators are actually more of a help than a problem, he says: “In some ways it’s a bonus to have them here.
 They can help control the rodent problem or rabbits chewing up plants and squirrels digging up things.
 They can be beneficial.
 We also have hawks and lots of owls, which help us out a lot keeping those damaging rodents away.”